writememe/BlgNetAutoSol/3_Data_Models/README.md

 At present, there are two playbooks which are used for the solution.
 They are explained in order below:

-### data-model-compare.yml
+### Playbook One - data-model-compare.yml

-`data-model-compare.yml` - This playbook performs a few operations
+This playbook performs a few operations:

 Firstly, it generates configurations from the data model in the respective `host_vars\devicename.yml` and the `group_vars\all.yml` using Ansible roles and Jinja2 templates and output them to the `configs/compiled/<hostname>` folder.
 There are four roles at present in this playbook and overall solution.